Expatica’s guide explains who can open a Dutch bank account and what you need to present when opening a bank account in the Netherlands.

 Opening an offshore bank account in the Netherlands

-Expats living in the Netherlands may find that opening an international offshore account is the best way to manage their finances.
+Expats living in the Netherlands may find that opening an international offshore bank account is the best way to manage their finances.
 This is particularly helpful for anyone who works abroad, spends a lot of time in more than one country, or frequently transfers money between countries.
 Offshore accounts are located outside the holder’s country of residence and usually offer distinct advantages such as a wider range of cross-border services and lower taxation on funds.
-You can read more about offshore banking in our detailed guide.

 What to do if you are refused a bank account in the Netherlands

 Banks in the Netherlands are not obliged to offer an account to applicants and they can refuse on various grounds (e.g. if the applicant has bad credit or doesn’t meet the residency requirements).
 However, banks cannot discriminate on grounds of ethnicity, sexuality, or religion.
 If you feel that you have been unfairly treated by a Dutch bank, you can complain via the AFM which regulates banks in the Netherlands.
 The AFM complaints section on its website explains the complaints procedure and what options are open to you.

 Banking services in the Netherlands

 Banks in the Netherlands provide similar services to banks elsewhere in Europe.
 Beyond the standard borrowing, savings, investment, and credit card products and services, you can find:

 For international money transfers, there are alternative solutions to banks which could prove cheaper and more convenient, such as:

 You can also use Monito’s online comparison tool to save on fees, obtain the best exchange rates, and find the cheapest option for your international money transfers.

 You can choose how you manage your money and finances with Dutch banks, whether via counter services or remotely.
 The majority of Dutch banks now offer: